-The problem with the ordinance, said Councilman Rob McFee, is that any dog can be made nice to be around kids or be made mean.
-The other side is that the entire ordinance could be thrown out, said Mayor Stanley.
+The problem with the ordinance, said Councilman Rob McFee, is that any dog can be made nice to be other side is that the entire ordinance could be thrown out, said Mayor Stanley.

 The city could just let the dogs prove themselves, said Mr. McFee.
 The city has a leash law and an ordinance about vicious dogs.